lucylai96/lucylai96.github.io/teaching.md

 <a href=" " target="_blank">course website (in dev)</a> ·
 <a href=" " target="_blank">syllabus (in dev)</a></summary>

 <p>This is a newly redeveloped course that explores how Bayesian inference can be used to model cognitive functions such as perception, memory, and decision making.
-Additionally, we will learn and apply advanced data analysis and modeling techniques such as
+Additionally, we will learn and apply advanced data analysis and modeling techniques such as generalized linear models.
 <br><br>
 <strong>This could be a good course for you</strong> if you are interested in analyzing and modeling human cognition and behavior and/or learning to generate new research questions at the frontier of computational cognitive science.
 The course will rely on interactive discussion and collaboration, and will offer a chance to hone your research, presentation, and communication skills.</p>